winitzki/scall/tutorial/programming_dhall.md

 λ(n : Natural) → 10 + n * 30
 ```

-We may read that as "here's a function that takes a value of type Natural substitutes that value instead of `n` into the expression `10 + n * 30`".
+We may read that as "here's a function that takes a value of type `Natural` substitutes that value instead of `n` into the expression `10 + n * 30`".

-This function is a value; this text is a Dhall program that evaluates to that function.
-There is nothing more to simplify in that expression:
+This function is a value, and there is nothing more to simplify in that value:

 ```dhall
 ⊢ λ(n : Natural) → 10 + n * 30